 Some just allow you to send out broadcast emails.
 This is where you create a newsletter and then email that newsletter to your list.

-Others also include an autoresponder or drip feed option, where you can set up a number of pre-prepared emails that are mailed out at certain times or after certain actions.
+Others also include an autoresponder or drip feed option, where you can set up a number of pre-prepared emails that are mailed out at certain times or after certain actions (called triggers).
 For example, thank you emails when someone joins your email list or discount coupons 7 days after a sale.

 Other email systems include options for email capture forms you can include in your website, as well as surveys and landing pages.